-Prerequisite: Current enrollment in RET 2601 or permission of the Program Director.
+Prerequisite: Permission of the Program Director.

 This course is designed to provide the student an insight into the National Board for Respiratory Care credentialing process, including an emphasis on the type and content of the Entry-level and Advanced Practitioner examinations.
 Students will complete a series of review examinations in preparation for the subsequent credentialing process, and extensive feedback will be provided in order to assess strong and weak content areas.